DEFINITION OF SUSTAINABLE FASHION

 16 PRINCIPLES FOR MORE CIRCULAR FASHION

-Sixteen key principles for a more circular fashion industry have been developed by Anna Brismar at Green Strategy as part of the Circular Fashion Framework .
+Sixteen key principles for a more circular fashion industry have been developed by Dr. Anna Brismar in 2014/2015 as part of the Circular Fashion Framework .

 The principles have been organized based on the typical lifecycle of a garment and its different phases.
 The first thirteen principles concern the production phase, that is the design process, sourcing phase, material production and final product manufacturing, as well as the phases of marketing and services provision, material reuse, recycling and possible composting during production.
 The last three principles relate to the user phase and what here needs to be considered to make the product’s entire lifecycle more circular.